naeemmohd/python/Python 201/README.md

 006-How to interact with databases in RESTful APIs | [006-Interact with databases in RESTful APIs](https://github.com/naeemmohd/python/tree/master/Python%20201/006-RESTfulAPIWithDatabases)
 007-How to use models and resources in RESTful APIs | [007-Use models and resources in RESTful APIs](https://github.com/naeemmohd/python/tree/master/Python%20201/007-RESTfulAPIUsingModelsNResources)
 008-How to use advanced Postman features for RESTful APIs | [008-Use advanced Postman features for RESTful APIs](https://github.com/naeemmohd/python/tree/master/Python%20201/008-AdvancedPostman)
+009-How to use SQLAlchemy in RESTful APIs | [009-Use SQLAlchemy in RESTful APIs](https://github.com/naeemmohd/python/tree/master/Python%20201/009-RESTfulAPIUsingSQLAlchemy)